Porsil/lab-boss/README.md

 <summary>User Account Pages</summary>

-- Django AllAuth and Crispy Forms were used to create the account login and register forms.
+- Django AllAuth was used to create the account login and register forms.
 - When the user clicks Logout they are asked if they are sure they want to Signout incase the logout link was pressed in error.
 - Success messages provide feedback to the user on successfull login or logout.
   - Login Page: